milowrks/pacman-simulator/README.md

 You will be prompted to enter one of the available commands (`PLACE`, `MOVE`, `LEFT`, `RIGHT` or `REPORT`.
 The prompt will continue after each command, until you quit the program.

-If the command entered is valid, the program will execute the command and display a message in confirmation.
-Otherwise, it will ignore the command and no confirmation message is shown in the Terminal.
+If the command entered is valid, the program will execute the command.
+Otherwise, it will ignore the command.

 ## Development